- One bedroom in a shared 3-bedroom house

 - Your own private floor of the house

 - Your own private bathroom

 - New queen size mattress

-- Towels, soap, tea, coffee and a bottle of water provided
+- Towels, soap, tea, coffee and bottled water provided

 - Very fast wi-fi with router in your room